adelmanp/100Days/README.md

 Trivia Game
 A simple trivia game that ask the user basic true or false questions and score the answers.
 Option for adding new questions can be found https://opentdb.com/

+Day 18 Art Project:
+Using Python's turtle recreate a version of Damien Hirst's painting Spots